 Elephant Hawk Moth Physical Description

-First of all, the Gorgeous Elephant Hawk Moth, unlike many related creatures, displays no appreciable difference between the genders.
-Physical variations between the genders do occur, but usually remain too small to notice.
+That’s due to the fact that, unlike many related creatures, it displays no appreciable sexual dimorphism.
+That’s not to say that no differences in the genders exists, of course.
+Physical variations between the sexes do occur, but usually remain too small to notice.

-Typically, a mature individual has a wingspan 2-2.8 in (50-70 mm).
-It also remains spectacularly colored.
-In fact, the gorgeous insect seems to shimmer with green and red when in motion.
+Typically, a mature individual has a wingspan measuring roughly 2-2.8 in (50-70 mm).
+This variety of Lepidoptera also evolved as spectacularly colored.
+In point of fact, the gorgeous insect appears to the eye to shimmer with green and red when in motion.

-In addition, the thorax and head developed as segmented.
-This section also develops as rather slender compared to the rest of its body.
-Finally, its legs also stay extremely thin and colored bright white.
+The thorax and head of the Elephant Hawk Moth, furthermore, developed as segmented.
+This section of the body also develops as quite slender, at least when compared to the rest of its body.
+Its legs also generally develop as extremely thin and colored bright white.

 - Kingdom: Animalia